NovatecConsulting/bpm-exercise/README.md

-# BPM-Training Project
+# BPM-Exercise Project

-### Welcome to the Novatec BPM-Training Project!
+### Welcome to the Novatec BPM-Exercise Project!

 We have created this repository to familiarize our internal trainees with the topic of BPM.
 It is divided into two
 chapters: